rsksmart/devportal-1.0/Tools/Web3.md

 ## Resolver

-Have a look at the [Resolve a name](/Operation/Resolve-a-name) and [Default Resolver contract](/Architecture/Resolver#default-resolver) section for further information.
+Have a look at the [Resolve a name](/Operation/Resolve-a-name) and [Public Resolver contract](/Architecture/Resolver#public-resolver) section for further information.